 5.3 Directions

-- On a large sheet pan, toss the asparagus, bell pepper, and potatoes with 2 tablespoons of olive oil, salt, and pepper.
-Spread them out in a single layer.
+- On a large sheet pan, toss asparagus, bell pepper, and potatoes with 2 tablespoons olive oil, salt, and pepper.
+Spread in a single layer.

-- In a small bowl, mix the remaining olive oil, garlic powder, smoked paprika, salt, and pepper.
-Rub this mixture onto the steak.
+- In a small bowl mix remaining olive oil, garlic powder, smoked paprika, salt, and pepper.
+Rub onto the steak.

-- Place the seasoned steak on the sheet pan with the vegetables.
+- Place the seasoned steak on the sheet pan with the veggies.

-- Roast everything in the preheated oven for 20-25 minutes, or until the steak reaches your desired doneness and the vegetables are tender.
+- Roast 20–25 minutes, or until steak hits your desired doneness and veggies are tender.

-- Remove from the oven and let the steak rest for five minutes before slicing.
+- Take out of oven and let steak rest for 5 minutes before slicing.

 5.4 Cooking Tips

-- Marinating: For extra flavor, marinate the steak for at least 30 minutes prior to cooking.
+- Marinating: To boost flavor, marinate steak at least 30 minutes before cooking.

 5.5 Serving Suggestions